ShaivaMuthaiyah/DailyQuote-Email-SAM/README.md

   ### Front-End

 This folder contains the files for the subscription form that is hosted on a flask server.
 The flask app is app.py and automatically registers html files in the folder /template and css files in /static.
+To host the application, need to set up a flask server as well as the environment to run it in.
+The codes provided can be used directly as all key componenets have been configured.
+Here is a helpful guide on flask servers at https://www.digitalocean.com/community/tutorials/how-to-create-your-first-web-application-using-flask-and-python-3.